Everest Base Camp Trek: Your Complete Guide to an Unforgettable Journey

 Day 4: Acclimatization Day in Namche Bazaar

 We take a day to acclimatize in Namche Bazaar, allowing our bodies to adjust to the increasing altitude.
-You can explore the town, visit the Everest View Hotel for breathtaking panoramas or simply relax and soak in the mountain atmosphere.
+You can explore the town, visit the Everest View Hotel for breathtaking panoramas, or simply relax and soak in the mountain atmosphere.

-Day 5: Trek to Tyangboche
+Day 5: Trek to Tengboche (aka Tyangboche Monastery)

 Day 6: Trek to Dingboche

-Today’s trek takes us to Dingboche (4,360m), a picture perfect village surrounded by high standing peaks.
-We pass through alpine landscape and traverse wide open valleys, soaking in the breathtaking sceneries along the way.
+Today’s trek takes us to Dingboche (4,360m), a picture-perfect village surrounded by high-standing peaks.
+We pass through alpine landscape and traverse wide-open valleys, soaking in the breathtaking sceneries along the way.
 The climb takes around 5-6 hours.

 Day 7: Acclimatization Day in Dingboche